Tonigau/Arduino-cli_win7/README.md

 Later versions of Arduino-cli are not win7 compatible due to the golang version, running the application will report runtime exception error.
 This application release is built from Arduino source V1.20.0 using a fork of golang to enable legacy build.
 Tested on Win7p x64 Dell_990 Run direct commands = ok, use with IDE = ok
 If you have an issue please log it for reference.

 ### Disclaimer:
-There may be issues with this version of Arduino-cli due to various factors, it is provided without any warranty or support whatsoever.
+There may be some usage issues with this version of Arduino-cli-win7 due to various factors, it is provided without any support whatsoever.

+Any specified conditions (including license) mentioned in the original Arduino source code repository would apply.
+Use at your own risk, This program is provided "as is" without warranty of any kind, whether express or implied